This page aggregates links to internal and external resources for Google Summer of Code mentors. Student resources can be found here.

 The important aspect of this phase is to produce a list of good project ideas, as this is key to be accepted in the GSoC program.

-The deadline for producing this list is indicated on the timeline).
+The deadline for producing this list is indicated on the Official GSoC timeline.

 Jenkins GSoC Org Admins are responsible for submitting the application form for the Jenkins organization.